qfpl/blog/content/drafts/intro-to-state-machine-testing-2.md

 ```

 `RegFirst` requires a `RegisterPlayer` value, which contains all the data we need to register a new
+player.

-player. `GetPlayerCount` is an input with no arguments --- as the name suggests it's just a getter.
+`GetPlayerCount` is an input with no arguments --- as the name suggests it's just a getter.
+It also
+didn't appear in our state machine diagram.
+The reason we've included it now is that we need some
+sort of side channel to interrogate the relevant part of the application state.
+If you've run into
+these sorts of problems before, you might be concerned that we're going to end up adding endpoints
+to the application just for testing purposes, which wouldn't be cool.
+This post is long enough
+without going into all the details, but I will allay your fears and say that's not what we've done.
+Instead, we've implemented a test API and composed it with the application's API to open up these
+side channels without adding them to the application being tested.
+I'll also say that `servant` and
+its ability to compose APIs and server implementations makes this particularly nice.

 ## `HTraversable`

 `hedgehog` requires every input type to have an instance of `HTraversable`.
 We're not going to go
 into why just yet.
 Instead, we're going to follow the types to satisfy `hedgehog` and move on.
 We'll
-take a closer look at it later.
+take a closer look at it in a later post.

 Here's the class definition for `HTraversable`.